-- 1. A potential crisis is reported to the CRTA. - i.
-Verify facts. - ii.
-Contact CRT. - 2.
-The CRTA collaborates with CRT members to determine whether crisis management is needed. - i.
-If the case is not classified as a crisis, no further action is required. - ii.
-If the case is considered a crisis follow the manual procedures. - 3.
-The team should identify the scope of the crisis to know whom to respond to. - i.
-Tier I- a few are affected (less than 30 people). - ii.
-Tier II- many are affected (more than 30 but less than half of the school community). - iii.
-Tier III- most are affected (more than half of the school community). - 4.
-Determine the level of severity of the crisis. - i.
-Level I- a minor crisis requires little support for a short remediation period. - ii.
-Level II- a moderate crisis will require more support over a longer period of time. - iii.
-Level III- a major crisis will likely take a lot of support over an extended period of time to get over. - 5.
-Provide appropriate services for affected school community members. - i.
-Identify school personnel who can best assist the student. - a.
+- 1. A potential crisis is reported to the CRTA. - A. Verify facts. - B. Contact CRT. - 2.
+The CRTA collaborates with CRT members to determine whether crisis management is needed. - A. If the case is not classified as a crisis, no further action is required. - B. If the case is considered a crisis follow the manual procedures. - 3.
+The team should identify the scope of the crisis to know whom to respond to. - A. Tier I- a few are affected (less than 30 people). - B. Tier II- many are affected (more than 30 but less than half of the school community). - C. Tier III- most are affected (more than half of the school community). - 4.
+Determine the level of severity of the crisis. - A. Level I- a minor crisis requires little support for a short remediation period. - B. Level II- a moderate crisis will require more support over a longer period of time. - C. Level III- a major crisis will likely take a lot of support over an extended period of time to get over. - 5.
+Provide appropriate services for affected school community members. - A. Identify school personnel who can best assist the student. - a.
 School personnel should follow guidelines in the supportive counseling section. - b.
-Staff member should have a developed relationship with the student(s). - ii.
-Make appropriate outside referrals. - a.
+Staff member should have a developed relationship with the student(s). - A. Make appropriate outside referrals. - a.
 Contact parents and provide a list of community resources. - b.
 Help the family/families make contact. - 6.
-Follow up to evaluate recovery. - i.
-Make contact with the affected student(s) as frequently as possible. - ii.
-Monitor academic performance. - iii.
-Monitor attendance. - iv.
-Decide when services are no longer necessary.
+Follow up to evaluate recovery. - A. Make contact with the affected student(s) as frequently as possible. - B. Monitor academic performance. - C. Monitor attendance. - D. Decide when services are no longer necessary.